Best Vitamix alternatives – brilliant blenders at lower prices

 If you just want to get shopping already, these are the best Vitamix alternatives at a glance.
 Scroll down for more specifics.

 When we put this affordable Braun blender against the Vitamix A3500, the results were nearly identical.
-Miraculously, The Braun was actually faster at blending ice and making soup.
-However, it's very noisy.
+Miraculously, the Braun was actually faster at blending ice and making soup.
+However, it was too noisy to be our overall winner.

 One of our testers, Laura, bought this after she saw how it performed in the test kitchen.
 For around $150, you can blend perfect, piping-hot soup.
 Our only issues were with the tedious cleaning process and lumpy dips.

-The stainless steel Smeg blender is the sleekest, best-looking blender on the market – but it's not just a pretty face.
+The stainless steel Smeg blender is more beautiful than any Vitamix – but it's not just a pretty face.
 The professional controls can whip up smoothies, dips, and crush ice effortlessly.
 Plus, the vacuum pump keeps blends fresher for longer.
 A very luxurious alternative.

 What are we comparing these blenders against?